 Grant Applications

-The Tennessee Office of Criminal Justice Programs (OCJP) announces grant opportunities on this webpage.
+The State of Tennessee, Department of Finance and Administration, Office of Criminal Justice Programs (OCJP) announces grant opportunities on this webpage and our Grants Management System Portal (GMS).

 FAQs NOTE: All questions must be sent to the Criminaljustice.Program@tn.gov email address.
 Questions will be answered on this page under either the FAQ section or under the solicitation itself – so it is very important to include this information in your email.